 Mystery snails are a type of freshwater snail.
 Freshwater snails live in many habitats around the world.
-They can lie in small pools of water, large lakes, rivers and streams.
-Most of these snails live in a shell but there are a few exceptions.
-A majority of these snails rely on gills to breath but some need to surface to get air.
-The picture below shows the anatomy of male and female apple snails.
+They can lie in small pools of water, large lakes, rivers, and streams.
+Most of these snails live in a shell although there are a few exceptions.
+Also a majority of mystery snails rely on gills to breath but some need to surface to get air.

 There are a variety of different species of mystery snails.
 Some of these species such as the Chinese mystery snail, Japanese mystery snail and the banded mystery snail are invasive species.
-They form large, dense populations and they take resources such as food and habitat away from the native species that are already in those rivers and lakes.
-They are can also be carriers of parasitic worms that they can transfer to predators.
-Predators of the mystery snail include waterfowl, Betta fish, crayfish and various other types of fish depending on what predators are present in the species habitat.
+They form large, dense populations, which then take resources such as food and habitat away from the native species.
+They can also be carriers of parasitic worms that can be transferred to predators.
+Predators of the mystery snail include waterfowl, Betta fish, crayfish, and various types of fish depending on the habitat that they’re in.
 Their diet includes algae, and small decaying plants and animals.
 Mystery snails are not very social animals.
 They live in large groups but do not interact with each other often.
 They typically will only interact with each other to breed.

 Pomacea diffusa are more commonly known as the spiked-top apple snail.
 Their shell size typically ranges from 0.5 inches to 1 inch.
 This is the only species of mystery snail that is not considered invasive.
-They are commonly found in freshwater aquariums.
-They are native to the amazon basin and Bolivia.
+They are commonly found in freshwater aquariums but they are native to the amazon basin and Bolivia.
 They can also be found in parts of Florida.
+They are relatively easy to take care of in aquariums.
+What you have to watch out for the most is the pH of the water and making sure that they don’t get stuck in the filter or escape the tank.
 Their egg masses are pink and are laid above the waterline on plants.
 There can be anywhere between 200 and 600 eggs in a mass.
 These snails do not have gills so they occasionally need to surface to breathe air.
-They are relatively easy to take care of in aquariums.
-What you have to watch out for the most is the pH of the water and making sure that they don’t get stuck in the filter or escape the tank.

 Chinese Mystery snail